scificrypto/HyperStake/README.md

 Upgrade
 -------
-All you existing coins/transactions should be intact with the upgrade.
+All your existing coins/transactions should be intact with the upgrade.
 To upgrade first backup wallet elementd backupwallet <destination_backup_file>
 Then shutdown elementd by